Frequently Asked Questions

 with Cuba, Guam, and the Philippines).
 It became a U.S. territory.
 Since that

-time the U.S. has granted more and more authority back to the islanders themselves
+time the U.S. has granted more and more autonomy back to the islanders themselves

 through a series of laws and acts (most notable the Jones-Shafroth Act in 1917).